dmagda/java-litters-everywhere/README.md

     select * from heap_page('pizza_order',0,0);
     ```

-### Trigger Vacuum
+### Trigger Ordinary Vacuum

 The vacuum is a process that traverses through tables and indexes to garbage-collect old versions of the records.
+There are two types of VACUUM in Postgres - the ordinary one that removes the dead/old records freeing up the space for other record and the full vacuum that can defragments the space by moving all live records into space earlier in the file/memory.

-1. Trigger VACUUM manually:
+1. Trigger the ordinary VACUUM manually:
     ```sql
     vacuum;
     ```